bbatsov/batsov.com/_posts/2011-04-26-thoughts-on-the-kindle.md

 ### Free 3G

 The Amazon Kindle store is always at hand.
+Admitted I rarely use it, but it's nice to have it.

 ### The official lighted leather cover